nicokruger/inmytree.co.za/app/blog/how-to-speed-up-your-bespoke-machine-learning-algorithms-by-up-to-100x/index.md

     content: "How to speed up your bespoke machine learning algorithms by up to 100x"
 - - meta
   - property: "og:description"
-    content:"We recently redesigned our pricing algorithm to run AWS native.
+    content: "We recently redesigned our pricing algorithm to run AWS native.
 Find out how we are seeing up to a 100x speed improvement on training times."
 - - meta
   - property: "og:image"
     content: "http://d1l4t2nlabw898.cloudfront.net/social/speed-up-ml.png"